src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 • Teenagers: (14-17 years) 8 to 10 hours

-Model Good Habits: Reinforce the benefits of sleep for your family by modeling good sleep habits to help children and teens understand the importance of sleep:
+Model Good Habits: Help each of your family members be their Best Slept Self® by modeling good sleep habits during the day and night.
+It’s important that children and teens understand the importance of sleep for their health.

-• Spend time in natural light.
+• Spend time in natural light, especially in the morning.
 Whether outdoors or inside, bright daylight helps you feel alert.

 • Exercise regularly.
-Physical activity increases your drive to sleep at night as well as reduces stress and improves mood.
+Aim for 30 minutes a day to increase your drive to sleep at night as well as reduce stress and improve mood.

 Cover image from the Facebook Live Science of Sleep and Teens

-Heading back to school can be an exciting but also stressful time.
-As part of NSF’s Bright Schools® campaign, NSF is committed to adolescent health and making sure students get the sleep they need.
-Set kids up for success by prioritizing healthy sleep habits for everyone.
+Heading back to school can be an exciting time.
+As part of NSF’s Bright Schools® initiative, NSF is committed to adolescent health and educating school-aged children and their families about the natural sleep/wake process and the importance of sleep for health.